plexil-group/plexil_docs/GettingStarted/Tutorial.rst

    }

 We named this node ``Drive``.
-Now lets make our program do something!
+Now let's make our program do something!
 PLEXIL programs interact with their environment using commands provided by the system you are automating.
 Let's declare and use the utility command ``pprint()``.